Working with Children Check – Employer Obligations

 As an employer, it is your responsibility to ensure that your employees and volunteers get a Working with Children (WWC) Check if required.

-Further to the Department of Justice checklist, as an employer you must:
+Further to the checklist on the Working with Children Check Victoria website, as an employer you must:

-remind cardholders to keep their contact details up to date and that they must inform the Department of Justice of their new work details within 21 days of commencing employment with the employer
+- remind cardholders to keep their contact details up to date and that they must inform Working with Children Check Victoria of their new work details within 21 days of commencing employment with the employer

 The Working with Children Act 2005 (Vic) includes a number of offences.
 Employers should be aware of the penalties associated with these offences.